Why Amy Collins Will Always Be The Best Dressed

 Before there were influencers, there were people who acted as “muses” to fashion designers and photographers.
 Amy Fine Collins is one of those people.
-Collins worked at Home & Garden, Harper’s Bazaar, and finally Vanity Fair, where she spent over 20 years writing about style, culture, and the fashion industry.
+Collins worked at House & Garden, Harper’s Bazaar, and finally Vanity Fair, where she spent over 20 years writing about style, culture, and the fashion industry.
 Designer Geoffrey Beene considered her a close friend and muse until his death in 2004.
 She’s one of four people Eleanor Lambert bequeathed her infamous International Best Dressed List to and as one would imagine, she’s just as particular about her own personal style as she is about what makes it on the list.

 Advertisement